 File before time

-Although you may want to stretch taxes until the end, filing before time is the best strategy for any professional.
+Although you may want to stretch taxes until the end, filing early is one of the best tax planning strategies for any professional.
 Experts recommend starting with prep on time to prevent last-minute hassles.
 Track down missing receipts because you may end up losing deductions you are eligible for if you fail to get your hands on them.
 Filing early also limits the risk of identity theft, which is one of the challenges of the online system.

 Seek expert assistance